 The Court recognized that if it were to rule that the SPD had the power to amend the Policy, then disability insurance plans could begin issuing policies that are silent on key provisions and start using their summary plan descriptions to add provisions that are favorable to the Plan.
 In Curtiss-Wright Corp., the Supreme Court concluded that while ERISA’s amendment requirement isn’t a disclosure requirement, it is there to establish formal amendment procedures.
 Otherwise, key terms could be changed by a summary plan description without being held accountable to the level agreed to within the policy.

 In this case, the Court’s ultimate decision rested on what a reasonable person would conclude after reading the summary plan description.
 The Court concluded that the average disability insurance plan participant would have concluded that the policy prevailed if a conflict arose.
-It was reasonable for Jobe to conclude that Fort Dearborn did not have discretionary authority.
+It was reasonable for Jobe to conclude that Dearborn National/Dearborn Group did not have discretionary authority.